rabbit-ear/rabbit-ear-app/readme.md

 - [ ] Moosers train, make layers, clear, make again, somehow different
 - [ ] svg text in graph indices drifts away when zooming in
 - [ ] pressing "delete" for some reason changes the tool to "translate".
+- [ ] "blintz-frames.fold" possible error when loading more than 17 WebGL contexts.

 ## 2023-09-28